simon21728/airbnb-clone-project/README.md

 - **Search and Filter**
   Allows users to search for properties by location, price, availability, and other criteria.
 This feature improves user experience by helping guests find the most suitable listings quickly.

+## API Security

+Securing the backend APIs is crucial to protect user data, maintain trust, and ensure the integrity of the application.
+The following key security measures will be implemented:

+- **Authentication**
+  Users must log in to access protected endpoints.
+This ensures that only registered users can perform actions such as booking properties, leaving reviews, or managing listings.

+- **Authorization**
+  Access control is enforced so that users can only perform actions they are permitted to.
+For example, only a host can update or delete their own properties, and only the guest who made a booking can cancel it.

+- **Rate Limiting**
+  Limits the number of requests a user or IP can make in a given period.
+This helps prevent abuse, DDoS attacks, and reduces server overload.

+- **Data Validation and Sanitization**
+  All input data is validated and sanitized to prevent malicious data from causing security vulnerabilities, such as SQL injection or XSS attacks.

+- **Secure Payment Handling**
+  Payment information is handled securely using encryption and third-party payment gateways.
+This protects sensitive financial data and ensures safe transactions.